statedecoded/definition-scraper/README.md

 ## Quotation marks requirement
 This requires that each defined term be contained within quotation marks.
 While this is a very common practice, it is not universal.
-It would be straightforward to modify Definition Scraper to support the extraction of terms that are contained within something other than quotation marks (e.g., `<em></em>` tags), but extracting terms that are in no way demarcated would be somebody more difficult.
+It would be straightforward to modify Definition Scraper to support the extraction of terms that are contained within something other than quotation marks (e.g., `<em></em>` tags), but extracting terms that are in no way demarcated would be somewhat more difficult.

 ## Inconsistent text formatting